alexeichner/HackAI2025/README.md

+#WATCH VIDEO IN DESCRIPTION OF SUBMITTED VIDEO AS WELL PLEASE JUDGES

 HACKAI 2025 - AI Club at Ohio State Hackathon
-Team - Alex Eichner and Kenneth BEaverson
+Team - Alex Eichner and Kenneth Beaverson

-TODO:
-Track status conditions in tensors